|Pilot Captain Lyman H. Eddy (WIA, survived)

 Crashed January 3, 1943

-Assigned to the 13th Air Force, 38th Bombardment Group, 70th Bombardment Squadron.
+Assigned to the 13th Air Force, 42nd Bombardment Group, 70th Bombardment Squadron.
 Nicknamed "Queenie".
-Assigned to pilot Captain Lyman Eddy with crew chief Baginski.
+Assigned to pilot Captain Lyman H. Eddy with crew chief Baginski.

 On January 3, 1943 took off from Henderson Field on Guadalcanal piloted by Captain Lyman Eddy on a bombing mission against Munda Airfield on New Georgia.
 Over the target, this B-26 was hit by anti-aircraft fire and the crew bailed out along and offshore Rendova Island.

 Fates of the Crew

-On January 5, 1943 USS Grayback (SS-208) was alerted rescue them.
+On January 5, 1943 USS Grayback (SS-208) was alerted to rescue the survivors.
 Spotting the survivors, the submarine landed two men to

-link up with them, then submerged until dark.
+link up with the crew, then submerged until dark.
 As night fell, Grayback surfaced offshore and by coded light signals directed the small boat "home safe" to the submarine.
-For this action skipper Edward C. Stephan received the Navy Cross as well as a Silver Star from the U. S. Army.
-The sub continued to patrol then returned to Brisbane on February 23, 1942 and the crew were returned to duty.
+For this action, skipper Edward C. Stephan earned the Navy Cross as well as a Silver Star from the U. S. Army.
+The submarine continued to patrol then returned to Brisbane on February 23, 1942 and the B-26 crew were returned to duty.

 Larry Hickey adds:

 "I did a long and very detailed interview with Eddy a number of years ago about what happened."

-Headrick was officially declared dead the day of the mission.
+Headrick was officially declared dead the day of the mission and earned the Air Medal and Purple Heart, posthumously.

 He is memorialized on the tablets of the missing at Manila American Cemetery.
 Headrick also has a memorial marker at Olive Hill Cemetery in Webber, KS.